 The setting Same/Individual allows either one dead-time across all injectors, or if you have physically determined the precise dead time for each injector individually, you can use the Individual setting.
 Normally, use Same.
-LPG injectors may require larger dead times.
+The table below allows entry of the dead times - in milliseconds at nominal 13.2 volts.
+You can choose one of the four battery voltage correction curves.